keresztalina/cds_lang_5/README.md

 Secondly, the texts are vectorized using a Tf-Idf vectorizer.
 The vectorizer allows for unigrams and bigrams, and converts every token into lowercase in order not to distinguish between words at the beginning and middle of a sentence, as well as to account for lack of consistent capitalization in internet texts.
 The most common and most rare words are discarded, retaining a maximum of 500 features.
 The vectorizer is saved.

+Third, the classifier is trained.
+The classifier is a neural net classifier, set to stop early if scores do not improve in order to prevent overfitting.
+Predictions are made on the test data, and the classifier is saved.

+Finally, a classification report is printed.

 ## Usage
 ### Prerequisites